-1) Poverty is -phenomenon. a) socio-economic b)political c) psychological d) ecological 2) Any person who is not able to get ais poor. a)minimum level of living c) social status b)income d) political base 3) 3) During the British periodindustries were destroy destroyed. a)big industries b) special c) small-scale and cottage d) poultry 4) Poor persons bargaining power is a)big b) special c) small d) weak 5) Swarn Ja yant i Gram Swarozgar Yojna has been implemented in area.
-B) a)big Write the 'True' / 1 c) urban sagar inst Management & Rese 1) Poor people is not a resource poor.
+1) Poverty is -phenomenon. a) socio-economic b)political c) psychological d) ecological 2) Any person who is not able to get a ais poor. a) minimum level of living b)income c) social status d) political base 3) During the British period industries were destroyed. a) big industries b) special c) small-scale and cottage d) poultry 4) Poor persons bargaining power is . a)big b) special c) small d) weak 5) Swarn Ja yant i Gram Swarozgar Yoj na has been implemented inarea.
+D) c) urban sagar institud) rural Management & Research В) Write the 'True' or False.
+1) Poor people is not a resource poor.
 2) In terms of poverty included cereals, pales, milk and vegetables.
 3) Poverty measures is the related to intake of calorie.
 4) V.M. danekar's study related to the unemployment.
 5) Government has been implies anti-poverty programme.

-4.1.3 Problems of rising social and economic inequality in India :
+4.1.3 Pr oblems of rising social and econor mic inequality in India :

-A) Introduction :
+A) Introduction: